jon-jacky/Piety/doc/python3.md

 **Piety** is written in Python 3.
 Piety was developed in Python 2 through May 2015.
 The final Python 2 version is stored in this repository under the *python2* tag.
-Python 3 development in *master* and other branches began in June 2015.
+Python 3 development in *master* and other branches began in June 2015, using version 3.4.3.

 This page describes the Python 2 to Python 3 conversion.